 The Council's appointed external auditor is Grant Thornton LLP.
 They are required each year to carry out a statutory audit of the Council's financial statements and give a narrative commentary on the Council's value for money arrangements.
+This work has been undertaken on a timely basis for the last 6 years and, therefore, the Council is not part of the Government's 'backstop' arrangements.
 As well as having regular meetings with the Director of Finance and Chief Executive, Grant Thornton attend each Audit and Governance Committee to provide updates on the progress of their work, to answer questions from the Committee and importantly witness the operation of the Committee.

-The Auditor's ISA260 Report providing their opinion on the accounts was presented to the Audit and Governance Committee on [to be inserted] and to full Council on [to be inserted].
-The ISA260 report covering the results of the audit of the council's financial statements is available via this link [to be inserted].

-Of particular note is that the External Auditors plan to give a [to be inserted] opinion on the Authority's statutory accounts.
+The Auditor's ISA260 Report providing their opinion on the accounts was presented to the Audit and Governance Committee on 13th November 2024 and to full Council on 28th November 2024.
+The ISA260 report covering the results of the audit of the council's financial statements is available via this link ISA260.
+Of particular note is that the External Auditors have given an unqualified opinion on the Authority's statutory accounts.